 Factor by which the approach or departure radius will be multiplied.
 Q577 is multiplied by the tool radius.
 This results in an approach and departure radius.

 Type of milling operation.
 The direction of spindle rotation is taken into account.

-PREDEF: The control uses the value of a GLOBAL DEF block (If you enter 0, climb milling is performed)
+PREDEF: The control uses the value of a GLOBAL DEF block

-Q576 Spindle speed?
+Q576 Spindle speed? (optional)

 Spindle speed in revolutions per minute (rpm) for the roughing tool.